Tonislava/xray-cloud-mig/README.md

    5)Perform a [Re-index](https://confluence.xpand-it.com/display/XRAYCLOUD/Project+Settings%3A+Re-Indexing).

- - It may happen that the link type that was linking requirements to tests Onpremise is not recognized in cloud by Xray - makign the requirement coverage fail to provide the correct information.
+ - It may happen that the link type that was linking requirements to tests Onpremise is not recognized in cloud by Xray - making the requirement coverage fail to provide the correct information.
-  This happens because when the user installs Xray it will look for the existance of the link Type "Test" (with "tests" as outward descriptin and "is tested by" as inward description) if it finds it associates that link type with Xray if it doesn't find it it creates a new Link type with that referred name and associates this Link Type as the Xray Link Type for linking requirements to tests.
+  This happens because when the user installs Xray it will look for the existance of the link Type "Test" (with "tests" as outward descriptin and "is tested by" as inward description) if it finds it associates that link type with Xray, if it doesn't find this link Type, it creates a new Link type with that referred name and associates this Link Type as the Xray Link Type for linking requirements to tests.

      **If you didn't install Xray or migrated data to Cloud**
-      - Before Migrate rename Onpremise the respective link type to "Test" (with "tests" as outward descriptin and "is tested by" as inward description)
+      - Before migrating, rename Onpremise the respective link type to "Test" (with "tests" as outward descriptin and "is tested by" as inward description)
       - Make sure that a link type "Test" (with "tests" as outward descriptin and "is tested by" as inward description) already exists before you install Xray.

-     **If you already migrated and your link type is not recognized** If you are on this position it means you will probably have two Link Types one called "Tests" and the other "Test", where "Tests" is the one that was migrated from Onpremise and its the one currently used to link requirements to Tests but its not recognized by Xray on CLoud.
+     **If you already migrated and your link type is not recognized** If you are in this position it means you will probably have two Link Types one called "Tests" and the other "Test", where "Tests" is the one that was migrated from Onpremise and its the one currently used to link requirements to Tests but is not recognized by Xray on Cloud.

         - Delete the entry Test ( Tests - is tested by) - This should have been the one generated by Xray and no issues using it.
         - Rename the Link type "Tests" that was imported from OnPremise to the same name as the one deleted - Bare in mind this needs to be exactly the same (name, inward and outward)
-        - Go To healthcheck ( it should give a error saying its missing the Link Type)
+        - Go To healthcheck (it should give a error saying its missing the Link Type)
         - Click Reinstall
-      There is some cache associated with this as such you might have to wait until a hour to xray recognizes in full the Link Type.
-As such you might need to wait for a bit until the healthcheck gives you full green.
+      If there is some cache associated with, you might have to wait until a hour for Xray to recognize in full the Link Type.
+You might need to wait until the healthcheck gives you full green.

-- Pre conditions have been properly handled for been compatible with Atlassian Cloud.X-ray uses 'Pre-Condition' issue type On-Premise while in Cloud uses 'Precondition'.
+- Pre conditions have been properly handled for being compatible with Atlassian Cloud.X-ray uses 'Pre-Condition' issue type On-Premise while in Cloud uses 'Precondition'.
 Issues need to be moved/update accordingly.
 - Projects in the scope of scripts have been [Re-indexed](https://confluence.xpand-it.com/display/XRAYCLOUD/Project+Settings%3A+Re-Indexing).
-- The types of tests in Cloud musts contain all test types that will be sync ( Default are : Generic , Cucumber and Manual )
+- The types of tests in Cloud must contain all test types that will be synched ( Default are : Generic , Cucumber and Manual )
-- Test Status and Step Test Status need to be replicated or mapping need to be done in xray_variables.py
+- Test Status and Step Test Status need to be replicated or mapped in xray_variables.py
-- Issue Types that are handled by Xray need to be properly in Sync as when importing project Xray might not recognize On Premise issue Types ( Test , Test Plan, Test Set ) as Xray Issue Types.
+- Issue Types that are handled by Xray need to be properly in Sync because when importing the project, Xray might not recognize On Premise issue Types ( Test , Test Plan, Test Set ) as Xray Issue Types.
 - Enable "Create Inline Test Environments" in Project Test Environments if you are importing and want to have Test Environments migrated.
 - Disable "Fail all steps" configuration item.
 - If you are running a version of Xray above 4.0.0 be sure to set GLOBAL_XrayVersionIsObove4 to "Yes".This is important as it 4.0.0 contains breaking changes.
-- If running a version above 4.0 please update to the latest version of the plugin ( minumium above 4.1 ) 4.0.x has a bug in the rest api that can lead to errors in the "execution finish dates" for tests runs that went through a "reset of the execution".
+- If running a version above 4.0 please update to the latest version of the plugin ( minumium above 4.1 ) 4.0.x has a bug in the REST API that can lead to errors in the "execution finish dates" for tests runs that went through a "reset of the execution."